williamFalcon/tensorflow-gpu-install-ubuntu-16.04/README.md

 options nouveau modeset=0
 ```

 Note:  The installer below may do this for you anyway.
-Do this before running the installer will allow you to use the xwindows environment if you wish.
-Once the above changes have been made, you should be able to reboot the linux box and log in the normal xwindows way.
+Doing these steps before running the installer will allow you to use the xwindows environment if you wish.
+Once the above changes have been made, you should be able to reboot the linux box and login using the default Ubuntu 16.04 method.
 <hr>

 After following these instructions you'll have: